lewagon/dotfiles/05-Rails/04-Rails-mister-cocktail/01-Mister-Cocktail/README.md

 - A **cocktail** has a name (e.g. `"Mint Julep"`, `"Whiskey Sour"`, `"Mojito"`)
 - An **ingredient** has a name (e.g. `"lemon"`, `"ice"`, `"mint leaves"`)
-- A **dose** references a cocktail, an ingredient and has a description. (e.g. the Mojito cocktail needs **6cl** of lemon)
+- A **dose** is the amount needed for each ingredient in a cocktail (e.g. the Mojito cocktail needs **6cl** of lemon).
+So each dose references a cocktail, an ingredient and has a description.

 #### Validation

-- A cocktail must have a name, and names should be unique
+- A cocktail must have a unique name.
-- An ingredient must have a name, and names should be unique
+- An ingredient must have a unique name.
-- A dose must have a description, a cocktail and an ingredient, and [cocktail, ingredient] couples should be unique.
+- A dose must have a description, a cocktail and an ingredient, and [cocktail, ingredient] pairings should be unique.

 #### Associations